prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 This should give you an idea on the possibilities of implementing powerful visual editing features like what you'd see in most modern page editors.

-While we are at it, let's also add display a slider for users to edit the `fontSize`
+While we are at it, let's also add a slider for users to edit the `fontSize`
 ```jsx
 // components/user/Text.js
 import {Slider, FormControl, FormLabel} from "@material-ui/core";